 The Dakota Access Pipeline, or DAPL, is a new underground pipeline designed to safely transport crude oil from Bakken fields of North Dakota to a distribution center in Patoka, Illinois.

 he Dakota Access Pipeline is a 1,172-mile underground state of the art 30” pipeline extending from the Bakken/Three Forks production area in North Dakota to Patoka, Illinois.
-The pipeline will transport domestically-produced, light, sweet crude oil from North Dakota to major refining markets in a more direct, cost-effective, safer and more environmentally responsible manner than other modes of transportation, including rail or truck.
+The pipeline transports domestically-produced, light, sweet crude oil from North Dakota to major refining markets in a more direct, cost-effective, safer and more environmentally responsible manner than other modes of transportation, including rail or truck.
 The pipeline began service on June 1, 2017.

 At today’s production volumes, the pipeline will transport half of the total production coming from the Bakken, facilitating royalties from production to the landowners and state, and to many Native Americans who have oil and gas leases or production on reservation property.
-The Dakota Access Pipeline has created roughly 12,000 jobs during construction and is a critical link from the Bakken formation, which supports more than 80,000 North Dakota jobs.
+The Dakota Access Pipeline created roughly 10,000 jobs during construction and is a critical link from the Bakken formation, which supports more than 80,000 North Dakota jobs.
 It has brought hundreds of millions of dollars in investment in heavy equipment and thousands of construction jobs to the state.
-DAPL has already spent over $3.54 billion in construction and development of the pipeline and continues to invest hundreds of millions a month into the U.S. economy as it moves to finish the project.
+DAPL has already spent over $3.54 billion in construction and development of the pipeline and continues to invest hundreds of millions a month into the U.S. economy.

 - The entire Dakota Access Pipeline is buried underground.